 If you have hard water, try using rainwater or distilled water to rinse your hair!

 Or you can use a weak acid rinse, like vinegar or lemon juice.
 The acid makes the scales lie down flat and again allows the soap to be rinsed more easily.

 Please read our information on Natural Vinegar Rinses.

 Another idea that may help: We received an email from a customer whose daughter Tina moved to another city.
 Although Tina had been using our shampoo bars at home for many years, her hair could not adjust to the hard water in her new city.
 Mom bought Tina an inexpensive shower head filter and the problem was solved.

 Hawaii has slightly hard water and Alaska has moderately hard water.

-immediately!
-I was amazed at the effect water hardness had on my
+I am amazed at the effect water hardness has on my hair.

 If You Try A Shampoo Bar Once And It Does Not "Work" Is It a Sign That It Is Bad For You?